Overdubbing: History

 The invention of magnetic tape opened up new possibilities for overdubbing, particularly with the development of multitrack recording with sel-sync.
 One of the first known commercially released overdubbed recordings was "Confess" for Mercury Records by Patti Page in 1948, although this overdubbing was done with acetate.
 With the popularity of this recording, Page recorded "With My Eyes Wide Open I'm Dreaming" using the same overdubbing technique.
 The vocals were listed as "Voices by: Patti Page, Patti Page, Patti Page, Patti Page".

 Les Paul was an early innovator of overdubbing, and began to experiment with it around 1930.
 He originally created multi-track recordings by using a modified disk lathe to record several generations of sound on a single disk, before later using tape technology, having been given one of the first Ampex 300 series tape recorders as a gift from Bing Crosby.
 His 1950 #1 hit, "How High The Moon", performed with his then-wife Mary Ford, featured a then-significant amount of overdubbing, along with other studio techniques such as flanging, delay, phasing and vari-speed.

 Les Paul's advancements in recording were seen in the adoption of his techniques by artists like Buddy Holly.
-In 1958, Holly released "Words of Love" and "Listen to Me," which were composed with overdubbing for added instrumentation and harmonies.
+In 1958, Holly released "Words of Love" and "Listen to Me", which were composed with overdubbing for added instrumentation and harmonies.

 Peter Ustinov performed multiple voices on "Mock Mozart", in a recording produced by George Martin.
 Abbey Road Studios had no multitrack recorders at the time, so a pair of mono machines were used.
 Martin used the same process later for a Peter Sellers comedy record, this time using stereo machines and panning.

+Ross Bagdasarian, also known as David Seville, combined overdubbing with tape speed manipulation to create "The Chipmunk Song," performing the voices of all three Chipmunks, Alvin, Simon, and Theodore, recorded to a half-normal-speed playback of the instrumental backup; and conversing with the singing rodents in his own voice, recorded at full speed.